Tyler Allgeier

-Tyler Allgeier (/ˈældʒɪər/ AL-jeer; born April 15, 2000) is an American football running back for the Atlanta Falcons of the National Football League (NFL).
-He played college football at BYU.
+Tyler Allgeier (/ˈældʒɪər/ AL-jeer; born April 15, 2000) is an American professional football running back for the Atlanta Falcons of the National Football League (NFL).
+He played college football for the BYU Cougars and was selected by the Falcons in the fifth round of the 2022 NFL draft.

-High school career
+Early life

-Allgeier attended Henry J. Kaiser High School in Fontana, California.
+Allgeier was born on April 15, 2000, in Fontana, California, to a mother of mixed White and Filipino descent through his maternal grandmother, a native of Southern Leyte, and a father of African American descent.
+He attended Henry J. Kaiser High School in Fontana, California.
 During his high school career he had a school record 5,000 rushing yards and 56 touchdowns.
 He committed to Brigham Young University (BYU) to play college football.

 College career

 In his first year at BYU in 2018, Allgeier played in four games and had nine carries for 49 yards.
 In 2019 he moved from running back to linebacker.
 He played in all 13 games that season recording 26 tackles and 0.5 sacks on defense and 119 yards on 17 carries on offense.
 Allgeier moved back to running back in 2020 and played in all 11 games with eight starts.
 He finished the year with 1,130 rushing yards on 150 carries with 13 touchdowns.
-He returned as BYU's starting running back in 2021.
-On December 28, 2021, Allgeier announced that he would forgo his remaining two years of eligibility and enter the draft.
+He returned as BYU's starting running back in 2021, finishing the year with 1,601 rushing yards on 276 attempts with 23 touchdowns.
+On December 28, 2021, Allgeier announced that he would forgo his remaining two years of eligibility and enter the 2022 NFL draft.